IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 12. Define the 'order' segment variable as optional and give it a default value outside of the routing definition.

-13. Define a route with a variable length and render values
+13. Define a route with a variable length and render values. -> done